-If we would now run our simulation, both, simulator_0 and simulator_1 would run in parallel and never exchange any data.
+If we would now run our simulation, both, ExampleSim-0 and Example-Sim-1 would run in parallel and never exchange any data.
 To change that, we need to connect the models providing input data to entities requiring this data.
 In our case, we will connect the val_out attribute of the A instances with the val_in attribute of the B instances: